icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

 If the distribution was actually a Langmuir E, but we assumed a Langmuir C, the difference in calculated mean effective drop diameter is 7%.

-Note also that calculated LWC values differ, except when the assumed and acutal distributions are both Langmuir C.
+Note also that calculated LWC values differ, except when the assumed and actual distributions are both Langmuir C.
 As the drop size is different, the collection efficiency is different, and to maintain the same mass the LWC must differ.